 Ketones have the opposite effect.
 In one study, for example, elderly adults achieved better mental performance after ingesting MCT oil — a compound that goes straight to your liver for ketone production[*].

 Mental clarity is one of the most commonly cited benefits of a ketogenic diet.
-If you feel improved focus, you may be in keto.
+If you feel as though your focus has improved, that could be a positive ketosis symptom.

 There are plenty of researched-backed benefits to keto, but getting into ketosis can come with a few side effects as well.

-When you start burning fats for fuel, one of the ketone bodies you produce is acetone.
+When you start burning fat for fuel, one of the ketone bodies you produce is acetone.
 When you’re first transitioning into keto, you may release acetone through your breath.

 It doesn’t happen to everyone, but it can be a side effect of ketosis (called “keto breath”).